 This means that almost a day and a half has passed since the last full charge of the iPhone.

-We hope that with the next version of iOS, Apple will expand this report and give users the opportunity to decide for themselves whether or not they want to reduce iPhone performance in order to reduce battery power consumption.
+We hope that with the future version of iOS, Apple will expand this report and give users the opportunity to decide for themselves whether or not they want to reduce the performance of the iPhone in order to reduce the battery's energy consumption.